The Stackelberg Speaker: Optimizing Persuasive Communication in Social Deduction Games: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item We formulate turn-based dialogue in SDGs as a Stackelberg competition, providing a systematic and theoretical foundation for analyzing and optimizing persuasive communication. \item We propose a training framework that optimizes utterances to directly influence subsequent players' responses, enabling agents to proactively steer conversational flow toward desired outcomes while avoiding undesired ones. \item We demonstrate effectiveness and generalizability through comprehensive experiments on three SDGs, showing that our agents achieve superior performance through more persuasive communication. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We formulate turn-based dialogue in SDGs as a Stackelberg competition, providing a theoretical foundation for analyzing and optimizing persuasive communication. \item We propose a training framework that optimizes utterances to influence subsequent players' responses, enabling agents to proactively guide conversational flow. \item We demonstrate effectiveness and generalizability through comprehensive experiments on three SDGs and Sotopia, showing that our agents achieve superior performance. \end{itemize}